 In today's gospel a lawyer-theologian poses a problem to Jesus about everlasting life, the deepest and most serious of all theological questions.
 On hearing the Love-commandment and how we are required to love our neighbour, the theologian asks a question to which he already must know the answer.
 He asks, "Who is my neighbour?"
 For an answer Jesus instances the Samaritans, a people who were despised and rejected by Israel as heretics and spoilers of the Torah.

-Who would be today's equivalent to this "Samaritan" neighbour, those we hate or look down on, who are ignorant and willfully wrong, who have harmed us and taken advantage of us?
-Listen, Jesus says, listen to them as they teach you how to pray and to follow God's holy will.
-Listen as they silently turn aside and care for their wounded enemy along the road.
-Listen, because we who are correct can be so biased and self-righteous, so proud and pious that we miss the signals of wonder and goodness flashed through the darkness to keep us on the course of God's blessed will.
+Who would be today's equivalent to this "Samaritan" neighbour?
+Perhaps those we may hate or look down on, who seem to be ignorant and willfully wrong, who have harmed us or taken advantage of us?
+"Listen," Jesus says, listen, for they may have something to teach you about how to pray and to follow God's holy will.
+Listen as they take care of other people in distress.
+Listen, because we can be so biased and self-righteous, so proud and so orthodox that we miss the signals of wonder and goodness flashed through the darkness to keep us on the course of God's blessed will.